Frequently Asked Questions

 Will the treatment hurt?

-Some people can experience post-treatment soreness.
+Some people can experience post-treatment soreness, stiffness, and sometimes headaches.
 This is temporary and a normal reaction when tissues have undergone manual treatment.

 Using ice on the area for 20 minutes at regular intervals can help to reduce any discomfort.
 You should ensure that you have wrapped the ice pack (or bag of peas!) in tissue before applying to the skin to prevent an ice burn which would certainly make the area sore!

 Generally, patients undress down to their underwear to allow the Chiropractor to assess muscle tone, joint movement and skin changes.
 Gowns are available and patients are welcome to bring shorts to wear during the examination and treatment.
 If you feel uncomfortable undressing, please discuss this with your Chiropractor and they will suggest suitable clothing for examination and treatment.